Doublevil/scbspeedrun/levels/any_ml/LCD/LCD12.md

   **Notes**
   - You don't have to do the wall clip on the first jump, but it saves a bit of time.
 If you go for it, make sure to jump out of the wall right after toggling back the ink.
 This counts as a normal jump (as if you were jumping off the ground, i.e. not a double-jump), and will allow you to avoid the glitch blocks.
-  - In the same fashion, we use triple jumping after grabbing the last wall we use.
+  - In the same way, we use triple jumping after grabbing the last wall we use.
 Dashing up the wall is only just a little bit slower, so if you want to do it more consistently, try doing that instead.
 </details>

 ---